 Turtles 0 - 2 Years

-We have 2 rooms for our "Turtle" children – "Little Turtles" is a smaller, cosy room for our non mobile babies, offering a safe and stimulating environment for them in which to grow and develop and our "Big Turtles" room is a large space with an outside area for the more mobile and active children.
-Both rooms have key workers and planned activities throughout the day ensuring we are offering a unique play and learning experience.
+Our Turtle room is a large space where children can explore various areas supporting their development.
+Within this space there is a cosy area for our non mobile babies, offering a safe and stimulating environment for them in which to grow and develop.
+Attached to our Turtle room we have an outside area for children to be more mobile and active.
+All children have allocated key people who will work closely with the families and children supporting their health, wellbeing and learning ensuring we are offering a unique play and learning experiences.

 As part of our daily routine we offer, art and tactile activities, messy play, dancing singing and stories.
 We have a variety of treasure baskets available for the children to explore undependably as well as being supported, if needed.

 Within the room we have a separate cot area, kitchen and nappy area to ensure that the children have continuous care and to meet all their needs with minimum disruption throughout the day.

 We access the outside area daily and also go on visits in the local area including library and park.